LazyT/obpm/README.md

 If you get permission denied errors you should create a udev rule:

 * disconnect device
-* create file (e.g. "/etc/udev/rules.d/99-obpm.rules") as root add the following line
+* create file (e.g. "/etc/udev/rules.d/99-obpm.rules") as root and add the following line

 		KERNEL=="hidraw*", ATTRS{idVendor}=="0590", ATTRS{idProduct}=="0090", MODE="0666"